 Parts of a rubber track block are diagrammed in this image.
 The rubber bushings on the track pins imparted some tension to adjacent track blocks.
 1. Track shoe.
 2. Track pins.
 3. Bronze spring.
 4. Rubber bushings.
 5. Connections.
 6. Wedge nut.
 7. Wedge.
 (Picture from Light Tank Installations M5A1.)

-Note the differences in the machine gun cradle compared to the earlier mount without the shield.
+Note the differences in the machine gun cradle compared to the earlier fixed mount.

 The springs that helped with deploying and retracting the mount can be seen in this picture.